dgpv/SASwap_TLAplus_spec/README.md

 (you need pdflatex to be in your `PATH` for that)

-Note that when running checking from the command line, you will not be able to do the exploration of the state log in case some invariant or temporal property is violated.
+Note that when running checking from the command line, you will not be able to do convenient exploration of the state log in case some invariant or temporal property is violated.
 TLA+ toolbox has the functionality where you can evaluate TLA+ expressions in the context of each state in the log, but there are currently no tools to do this from the command line or with text UI.

+Note that there is a way to evaluate TLA+ expressions on the error trace without the toolbox, see the screencast at https://asciinema.org/a/321778#

 ## Authors and contributors